AlanFoster/metasploit-docs-spike/contents/wiki/Getting-Started/Setting-Up-a-Metasploit-Development-Environment.md

 ## Optional: Set up the REST API and PostgreSQL database

-<details><summary>The following optional section describes how to manually install PostgreSQL and set up the Metasploit database.
+The following optional section describes how to manually install PostgreSQL and set up the Metasploit database.
 Alternatively, use our Omnibus installer which handles this more reliably.
-Click to expand.</summary>

 1. Confirm that the PostgreSQL server and client are installed: